-- 7.5 The Norwich Local Plan Policies map identifies a wooded ridge near Ber Street, linking the River Wensum with the city centre.
+7.5 The Norwich Local Plan Policies map identifies a wooded ridge near Ber Street, linking the River Wensum with the city centre.
 This is also part of the green link network identified in the Green Infrastructure Strategy (200715).
 The wooded ridge links to the best preserved sections of the medieval city wall including the only surviving boom towers in England.
-Few people are aware of this asset due to the lack of visibility of the structures, lack of promotion and interpretation, and poor path conditions. - There is the potential to explore the feasibility of an urban woodland park in this location which would enhance and link the woodland walks that connect the Boom Towers next to Carrow Bridge to Ber Street via the best preserved sections of city wall and the wooded ridge overlooking the Wensum Valley.
+Few people are aware of this asset due to the lack of visibility of the structures, lack of promotion and interpretation, and poor path conditions.

+7.6 There is the potential to explore the feasibility of an urban woodland park in this location which would enhance and link the woodland walks that connect the Boom Towers next to Carrow Bridge to Ber Street via the best preserved sections of city wall and the wooded ridge overlooking the Wensum Valley.
 The project could include path surface improvements, new path connections to link up routes, a pedestrian crossing to enable safe access from King Street to the city wall, tree management on the wooded ridge to improve views and habitat, robust interpretation and wayfinding signage, and vegetation clearance to reveal the city wall.
-This is considered to be a longer term aspiration within the strategy's lifetime (to 2027) given the site constraints (including the need to cross third party land, and the cost of future maintenance) and is likely to be very expensive.
-However it could deliver great benefits for the city's green infrastructure network, helping to serve major anticipated housing growth in east Norwich and the city centre.
+This is considered to be a longer term aspiration within the strategy's lifetime (to 2028) given the site constraints (including the need to cross third party land, and the cost of future maintenance) and is likely to be very expensive.
+Constraints also include issues with anti-social behaviour in the vicinity of the Boom Towers and City Walls which need to be addressed.
+However the proposal could deliver great benefits for the city's green infrastructure network, helping to serve major anticipated housing growth in east Norwich and the city centre, and with a range of positive benefits for biodiversity and health and wellbeing.
 Feasibility work is required to investigate the practicalities of creating this link, identify and address constraints, and estimate costings.